21 SaaS Marketing Metrics You Must Track in 2022

 Customer churn rate is the opposite of retention rate.
 It is the number of customers that cut relationships with the business after using their products or services —either shifting to another brand or overall stop making purchases from the industry.

-It is important to measure your own customer retention and churn rates because they are a good sign of how people like your products.
+Measuring your customer retention and churn rates is important because they are a good sign of how the average customer likes your products.

-It is good and mostly very efficient to have loyal and retaining customers, so having higher retention rates might be an indicator of success for your brand.
+It is good and mostly very efficient to have loyal and retaining customers, so having higher retention rates might be an indicator of the overall success for your brand.

 10. Customer Engagement

-How your customer and potential customers interact with your website can provide you the details of what their wants and needs are.
+How your paying customers and potential customers interact with your website can provide you the details of what their wants and needs are.

 - Which pages they visit the most often,